IBE160/SG-Oslo-Best/docs/epics.md

 **Story 2.1: User Registration**
 - **As a** new student user,
-- **I want** to register for an account with my email and password,
+- **I want** to register for an account using a single, dynamic form,
-- **so that** I can access the CVAI Turbo platform.
+- **so that** I can access the CVAI Turbo platform seamlessly.
 - **Covers:** FR-1.1
+- **UX Spec:** Section 5.1.1 "Dynamic Toggle"
+- **Complexity:** Slightly Higher
 - **Acceptance Criteria:**
-    - Given I am on the registration page,
+    - Given I am on the landing page,
+    - When I click the "Sign Up" link,
+    - Then the form expands to include registration fields without a page reload.
-    - When I enter a valid email and password and submit the form,
+    - When I enter valid details and submit the form,
     - Then my account is created in Supabase Auth.
     - And I receive a verification email.
-    - And I am redirected to a login or verification pending page.
+    - And I am redirected to the CV creation page.

 **Story 2.2: User Login & Session Management**
 - **As a** registered student user,
-- **I want** to log in to my account,
+- **I want** to log in to my account from the same page as registration,
 - **so that** I can access my profile and application features.
 - **Covers:** FR-1.2
+- **UX Spec:** Section 5.1.1 "Dynamic Toggle"
+- **Complexity:** Slightly Higher
 - **Acceptance Criteria:**
-    - Given I have a verified account,
+    - Given I have a verified account and am on the landing page,
-    - When I enter my email and password on the login page,
+    - When I enter my email and password on the login form,
     - Then I am successfully authenticated via Supabase Auth.
     - And a secure session is established.
-    - And I am redirected to my home page.
+    - And I am redirected to my home page, seeing a pop-up to update my CV.

 **Story 2.3: Create User Profile & CV (Initial)**
 - **As a** logged-in student user,